GateNLP/domain-analysis-lists/docs/index.md

 Since StratCom can update fairly regularly, we update this data weekly (automatically).
 Note that this source is currently the only one which also reports on the spread of information through telegram accounts - something we also now extract and store alongside facebook, twitter and tiktok accounts listed.

+### Meta Factchecks:
+#### Source type: positive (provides a list of all independent fact-checking partners of Meta)
+To mitigate the spread of misinformation and offer users more reliable information, Meta has collaborated with independent third-party fact-checkers worldwide certified through the non-partisan International Fact-Checking Network (IFCN).
+The webpage provides a list of all independent fact-checking partners of Meta.
+This data collection process is relatively straightforward; it involves compiling the various domains listed on the webpage and labelling them as a "fact checker" as reported by Meta.

+### Iffy Index:
+***Source type: caution (domains are only listed if the MBFC gives it a low credibility rating)*** The Iffy Index of Unreliable Sources compiles credibility ratings from [Media Bias/Fact Check (MBFC)](https://mediabiasfactcheck.com/).
+MBFC boasts substantial experience, comprehensiveness, transparency, accountability, and currency in its reviews of news sites.
+The Iffy Index exclusively features sites that MBFC rates with a Low Credibility rating and categorises as either Conspiracy/Pseudoscience or Questionable Source/Fake News.
+A Low Credibility rating indicates that the site consistently fails fact-checks by IFCN-verified fact-checkers.
+The goal is to give researchers an accurate list of sites that propagate misinformation or disinformation, thus facilitating more precise disinformation research.

 # API details